plzin/plzin.github.io/posts/mba-deobf.md

 A priori, it is not even clear that this is a lattice and we still need a basis.
-We can obtain a basis (and thus also a proof that this is in fact a lattice) by computing the [HNF](https://en.wikipedia.org/wiki/Hermite_normal_form) of the matrix with the columns being the generators.
+We can obtain a basis (and thus also a proof that this is in fact a lattice) by computing the [HNF](https://en.wikipedia.org/wiki/Hermite_normal_form) of the matrix with the columns/rows being the generators.

 It might seem obvious what a small solution is, but there are some subtleties to it.